jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ## Target

-I wanted to predict how much an incoming player may earn (in USD) if the player could provide a certain benefit to the franchise by giving the stats they would average over a season.
+I wanted to predict how **much an incoming player could earn** (in USD) with the stats they would provide the franchise over the course of a season.

-## Moving On
+## What I Thought

-As I moved on toward my goal of trying to predict the salary of an incoming player, one important thing is to know which stats are most important. **I figured** off the top of my head, and throughout my years of playing basketball myself (high school and college), that **the number of points a player could make would be the leading factor in how much money they would earn** as a professional athlete.
+One important thing is to know which stats are most important.
+I figured off the top of my head, and throughout my years of playing basketball myself, high school and college, that **the number of points a player could make would be the leading factor in how much money they would earn** as a professional athlete.
 I was surprised when I discovered I was wrong.
-The number of points wasn't even in the top 5.
+The number of points wasn't even in the top 5 stats.

 ## Baseline Score